athenars-io/site-content/2023/gateway_sub_system.md

+This article about the [gateway sub-system](https://athenars.io/gateway-sub-system/) has been published.

 # Athenars gateway sub-system

 We have decided to utilise *pfsense* in the Athenars technology stack.
 The gateway / firewall / router sub-system is a critical piece of a holistic system so this was a really important decision.
 For abreviations sake in this article, we'll refer to this sub-system as our *edge* sub-system.
 To better understand how our decision fits into our overall design, please see our other posts on our [system requirements](https://athenars.io/defining-the-requirements-of-the-athenars-system/) and considered [sub-systems](https://athenars.io/the-athenars-sub-systems/).